alexandernicolebravo/Barangay-Submission-and-Report-System/README.md

 - System analytics and announcements

 ### 👨‍💼 Cluster Facilitator
-- Regional oversight and report review
+- Regional oversight and report review for assigned Bacolod City barangays
-- Barangay management and notifications
+- Barangay management and notifications for all 61 barangays
-- Performance monitoring
+- Performance monitoring for Bacolod City's barangay system

-### 🏘️ Barangay Official
+### 🏘️ Barangay Official (61 Barangays)
-- Report submission and file management
+- Report submission and file management for each barangay
 - Status tracking and deadline management
 - Report resubmission capabilities